-Cedar (left) and Stuart (right) Anderson with their invention: The Flow Hive (image: The Flow Hive)
+Cedar (left) and Stuart (right) Anderson with their invention: The Flow Hive® (image: © BeeInventive Pty Ltd)

-Byron Bay father-son duo Stuart and Cedar Anderson are the inventors behind Australia’s most successful crowdfunding campaign to date, The Flow Hive.
-Launched via Indiegogo in 2015, their six-week campaign raised approximately US$12.2 million in pre-orders.
+Byron Bay father-son duo Stuart and Cedar Anderson are the inventors behind Australia’s most successful crowdfunding campaign to date, the Flow Hive®.
+Launched via Indiegogo in 2015, their 6-week campaign raised approximately US$12.2 million in pre-orders.
 To date, Flow has sent out 50,000-plus beehives to more than 100 countries.